Reviews You Can Rely On

 Analysis and Test Results

 Our in-depth testing with each of these shoes allows us to evaluate them against important performance metrics: comfort, power transfer, durability, and weight.
-While they may have different closure systems, all of the shoes we compared are three-bolt cleats – this ensures an apples-to-apples comparison.
-However, there is a wide range of prices in our lineup, so let's look at which models offer the best overall value.
+While they may have different closure systems, all the shoes we compared are three-bolt cleats, ensuring an apples-to-apples comparison.
+However, our lineup has a wide range of prices, so let's look at which models offer the best overall value.

 What's the Best Value?